Discrimination on the Basis of Gender, Gender Identity or Transgender Status Handbook Statement: New York City, New York

 - Sex is a combination of several characteristics, including but not limited to, chromosomes, hormones, internal and external reproductive organs, facial hair, vocal pitch, development of breasts and gender identity.

 - The NYCHRL itself defines gender expansively to include gender identity and expression.
 The law also defines sexual orientation broadly to include an individual's actual or perceived romantic, physical or sexual attraction to other persons (or lack thereof), including heterosexuality, homosexuality, bisexuality, asexuality and pan sexuality.

-- According to the Guidance, compliance with the NYCHRL requires that employers use an individual's preferred name, pronoun and title, regardless of the individual's assigned sex at birth, anatomy, gender, medical history, appearance, or the sex indicated on the individual's identification.
+- According to the rules and Guidance, compliance with the NYCHRL requires that employers use an individual's preferred name, pronoun and title, regardless of the individual's assigned sex at birth, anatomy, gender, medical history, appearance, or the sex indicated on the individual's identification.
 Employees have the right to use their preferred name regardless of whether they have identification in that name or have obtained a court-ordered name change.
 There is an exception for those circumstances where a federal, state or local law requires otherwise, such as for the purpose of employment eligibility verification with the federal government.

 - It is not a violation of the NYCHRL to ask an individual about their preference for pronoun or name.

 - In its Guidance, the Commission recommends adopting a policy of asking all employees about their gender pronoun preference so that no individual is singled out for that question.
 The agency also recommends modifying systems to allow all individuals to self-identify their names and genders, with options that are not limited to male and female.